MahakRajwani112004/project-management/README.md

 TaskBoard Project
+I have taken design inspiration from this Figma project management dashboard.
 Overview

 The TaskBoard project is a simple and intuitive task management web application built using React and TypeScript with NextUI as the primary UI component library.
 It allows users to organize tasks into three major categories: